Purpura: Types, What It Looks Like & How to Treat

 This type of purpura occurs due to naturally aging and the weakening of the blood vessels.
 It is more common in people over 65 years of age.

-How to identify: It is possible to note the appearance of purple spots on the back, wrists, hands and forearms.
+What it looks like: It is possible to note the appearance of purple spots on the back, wrists, hands and forearms.

 How to treat: Senile purpura does not require treatment, as they do not pose any risks for health or for increased bleeding.
 However, patients who are uncomfortable with these spots can apply creams or ointments with vitamin K, which help to reduce the appearance of the spots.